galtproject/galtproject-docs/en/Whitepaper.md

 - community budgets, designed to protect property and society laws.

 This system of those basic contracts has several fundamental problems:
-- private property registries are not secured, they are stored in centralised databases or paper archives.
-Owners doesn’t control those registries so society need a vast judicial branch to resolve disputes.
+- private property registries are not secured.
+They're stored in centralized databases or paper archives.
+Owners have no control over those registries.
+So, society needs a large and complex judicial branch to resolve disputes;
 - different national registries use different geodetic datums;
-- access to the Community budgets can be usurped by corrupt executive, judicial and legislative branches;
+- access to the Community budgets can be usurped by corrupt executive, judicial, and legislative branches;
-- proccess of creation of Rules is difficult and also can be easily usurped.
+- process of creation of Rules is challenging and also can be easily seized as well.

-In this paper, we propose a mechanism for registering property, creating public budgets for its protection and laws using smart contracts on the Ethereum blockchain.
-Proposed mechanism is blockchain agnostic and can be implemented simultaneously on several blockchains with the ability to exchange blockchain states.
-This document describes only the general principles.
+In this paper, we propose a mechanism for registering property, creating public budgets for its protection and laws with the help of smart contracts on the Ethereum blockchain.
+The proposed mechanism is blockchain-agnostic and can be implemented simultaneously on several blockchains with the capability of exchanging blockchain states.
+This document describes only general principles.
 A detailed description of the algorithms and logic of smart contracts is described in the documentation.
-Decentralized applications - a living organism, changing and developing.
-Therefore, the principles described, documentation and code are subject to change.
+Decentralized applications are a living organism, constantly changing and developing.
+Therefore, the principles described, documentation, and code are subject to change.

 ## Consistent property accounting on Smart contracts